Dclarkenyc/neural-network-challenge-1/README.md

 an external source.
 The model was saved in the Source_Code folder - model_model.keras

 ### Known Issues:
-I had some trouble getting the printouts to look like the original responses - could be because I am not using Colab as we were told we do not have to use it.
-I did use it for the final assignment since it did not run on python.
+I had some trouble getting the printouts to look like the original responses
+- could be because I am not using Colab as we were told we did not have to use it.
+I also had trouble printing out just a sample of the predictions - all of it printed out.
+Finally I ended up reimporting tensorflow before fitting keras.
+I was getting errors running so reimported tensorflow and others.

 ### Acknowledgements:
-The Xpert Asst helped me to get the keras model input correctly - I kept getting shape-related errors.
+The Xpert Asst helped me to get the keras model input correctly.